Tyler Coderre

 Coderre family crest and Coderre Design logo mark side by side

-Process and Proportions
+Process and Proportions.

 Each stroke and space follows a consistent modular ratio.
 The underlying grid supports not just the logo, but future assets like icons and patterns.